aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.saving/pdfencryptiondetails/_index.md

 ---
 title: PdfEncryptionDetails
 second_title: Aspose.Words for C++ API Reference
 description: Contains details for encrypting and access permissions for a PDF document.
+To learn more, visit the  documentation article.
 type: docs
 weight: 300
 url: /cpp/aspose.words.saving/pdfencryptiondetails/